Who We Are

 - decreasing the need for costly special programs

 Services are provided in the home and in community settings such as child care facilities, play groups and Mothers’ Day Out programs.
-For help in locating ECI services, please call our toll-free Care Line, or use our search feature to find a service or program in your area.
+For help in locating ECI services use our search feature to find a service or program in your area.

 ECI… An investment in babies today for a better Texas tomorrow.